solana-foundation/developer-content/content/courses/intro-to-solana/token-program.md

 Now it’s your turn to build something independently.
 Create an application that allows a user to create a new mint, create a token account, and mint tokens.

-To interact with the Token Program using the Phantom wallet adapter, you will have to build each transaction and then submit the transaction to Phantom for approval.
+To interact with the Token Program using the wallet adapter, you will have to build each transaction and then submit the transaction to the wallet app for approval.

 ![Token Program Challenge Frontend](/public/assets/courses/unboxed/token-program-frontend.png)